dorzhevsky/dynamicReducer/README.md

  )
 ```

-* `reduceReducers` option is also a high order reducer with the purpose of combining static reducer (the one you passed as the first option to `createStore` function) and the dynamic reducer returned from `createDynamicReducer` call.
+* `reduceReducers` option is also a high order reducer with the purpose of combining static reducer (the one you passed as the first option to `createStore` function) and the dynamic reducer returned from `createAttachedReducersReducer` call.

 By default `reduceReducers` HOC uses `reduceReducers` function from [reduce-reducers](https://www.npmjs.com/package/reduce-reducers) package.